 Mt Thirsty Cobalt-Nickel Project

-The Mt Thirsty Project located 16km north-northwest of Norseman, Western Australia.
+The Mt Thirsty Project located 16km northwest of Norseman, Western Australia.
 The Project is close to all necessary infrastructure (rail, road, power, water, and sea port) and, being in a mining orientated state, has the potential to attract a variety of interested parties including end users of cobalt.
 The Project is a 50/50 Joint Venture between Barra and Conico Ltd.

 Cobalt-Nickel Oxide Deposit

-The Project hosts the Mt Thirsty Cobalt Oxide Deposit (Table 1) which has the potential to emerge as significant producer of cobalt.
+The Project hosts the Mt Thirsty Cobalt Oxide Deposit (Table 1) which represents an excellent long-term, low cost, cobalt production opportunity.

-Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt attached to manganese oxides within the deposit.
+Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt only.

 |Mineral Resource||Dry Tonnes (Mdt)||Co

 Table 1: Mt Thirsty Mineral Resource Summary (0.6% Co cut off)